msroot/docuGraphRAG.js/README.md

 A document processing and RAG (Retrieval-Augmented Generation) library that converts documents into knowledge graphs.
 Uses graph databases for context retrieval and enables document interaction through local LLMs.

+> ⚠️ **Note**: This project is intended for research and experimental purposes only.
+It serves as a demonstration of RAG (Retrieval-Augmented Generation) concepts and graph-based document processing techniques.

 ## 📖 Project Evolution

 docuGraphRAG.js builds upon [docuRAG.js](https://github.com/msroot/docuRAG.js/) with a focus on graph-based document representation: